j-o-phillips/chortleMK2/README.md

 ## Future Improvements

 - I am quite unhappy with the UI.
 None of us really focussed on this area, and some early bad decisions on the layout make it more difficult to address now.
-I would like to redesign the whole UI and make it responsive
+I would like to redesign the whole UI and make it responsive (EDIT: Layout is now responsive and design has been moderately improved)
 - I would like to add an invitation system to email other users with an invitation to your household

 <p align="right">(<a href="#readme-top">back to top</a>)</p>